Online Doctorate in (Clinical) Psychology – PhD Programs

 Jobs in (Clinical) Psychology: What Can I Do with a PhD in Psychology?

-Become a Licensed Clinical Psychologist
+Become a Practicing Psychologist

-Graduates of doctoral programs in clinical psychology can eventually become licensed clinical psychologists.
+Graduates of doctoral programs in clinical psychology can eventually become practicing licensed psychologists.
 Psychologists who engage in practice use their formalized professional training and thousands of hours of clinical experience to help patients overcome hardships or live more harmoniously with mental health disorders, cope with chronic conditions, navigate life changes or transitions, treat addictions, and more.

 To this end, psychologists use evidence-based treatments, a mixture of therapy methodologies, and team-based care coordinated with other health practitioners to serve their clients.
-Clinical psychologists may work in private practice, schools, hospitals, governmental organizations, or ambulatory healthcare services.
+Practicing psychologists may work in private practice, schools, hospitals, governmental organizations, or ambulatory healthcare services.

 Become a Professor of Clinical Psychology